geoschem/geos-chem-cloud/scripts/README.md

 - [Resources list](https://cloud-gc.readthedocs.io/en/latest/chapter06_appendix/aws-resources-for-gc.html)

 Final remarks:
 - This process is semi-automated.
 Each step is automated (just run a few scripts), but the entire process still needs some manual operations.
 It is possible to automate the entire process using AWSCLI but that can be hard to debug.
-This only needs to be done after every major version release (12.1.0, 12.2.0) so hopefully the maintainence burden is minimal.
+This only needs to be done after every major version release (12.1.0, 12.2.0) so hopefully the maintenance burden is minimal.